tobyhodges/probable-enigma/episodes/04-data-repositories.md

 (3 min teaching)
 As a general rule, your research needs to be deposited in discipline/data specific repository.
 If no specific repository can be found, then you can use a generalist repository.
 Having said this, there are tons of data repositories to choose from.
 Choosing one can be time consuming and challenging as well.
 So how do you go about finding a repository:
-- Check the publisher's / funder' recommended list of repositories, some of which can be found below:
+- Check your publisher's (if it's for a specific manuscript) or your funder(s)' recommended list(s) of repositories, some of which can be found below:
 	- [BioMed Central / Springer Nature](https://www.springernature.com/gp/authors/research-data-policy/recommended-repositories)
 	- [eLife](https://submit.elifesciences.org/html/elife_author_instructions.html#policies)
 	- [Elsevier](https://www.elsevier.com/about/policies/research-data)